Forbearance and Deferment: What’s the Difference?

 A forbearance is a temporary suspension of your monthly payment with the understanding that all suspended payments along with the current month's payment are due in full at the end of the forbearance term.

-In the example below utilizing a three month deferment, if the borrower defers the May, June, and July payments, in the month of August, the borrower would have a total mortgage payment due of $4,800 -- $1,200 for each month deferred, plus August's regularly scheduled payment.
+In the example below utilizing a three month deferment, if the borrower defers the May, June, and July payments, in the month of August, the borrower would have a total mortgage payment due of $4,800 -- $1,200 for each month deferred, plus the regularly scheduled payment for August.

 Although there may be other options available at the end of the forbearance period based upon the lender and insurer’s guidelines, the borrower could be on the hook for the total amount at the end of the three-month period.